TYPO3 vs WordPress – My Honest Opinion

 • Enterprise requirements with long-term operation

-Decision Criteria:
+Decision criteria:

 • Data model complexity

-• Available development resources and know-how
+• Available development resources and expertise

-• Long-term maintainability vs. Time-to-Market
+• Long-term maintainability vs time-to-market

-• Budget for development and operation
+• Budget for development and operations

-For questions about system evaluation: office@webconsulting.at
+For questions regarding system evaluation: office@webconsulting.at

-Final Note Again
+Final Note

 Lassen Sie uns über Ihr Projekt sprechen